tmarzeion/openmrs-owa-conceptdictionary/README.md

 ### Releasing

-Set version in bintray.json and package.json to the version you want to release.
+To release the app set the version property in bintray.json and package.json to the version you want to release.

 Next create a new tag named after the version or create a release from [GitHub Releases](https://github.com/rkorytkowski/openmrs-owa-conceptdictionary/releases).

-The tag will be automatically built by Travis-ci and the release pushed to Bintray.
-Set version in bintray.json and package.json to the next development version.
+The tag will be built by Travis-ci and the release pushed to Bintray automatically.

+Finally set the property version in bintray.json and package.json to the next development version.

 ### Local Deploy